LearnersGuild/guide/Game_Manual/Boundaries.md

 ## Stats

 At the end of every project, the data gathered in the reflection phase is used to calculate and update your player stats.
 These are meant to reflect your progress towards your goals.
-Think of stats as your overall player "health".
+Think of stats as your overall "health" in the game.

 1. **Discernment:** Reflects the degree to which you are biased in your assessment of yourself and others (as compared to the average of others' assessment).
 Represented as a positive or negative percentage, corresponding to your tendency to over- or under-estimate your own contribution.
 The closer this stat is to zero, the more accurate your discernment is.